 We will consider requests between \$200K and \$1M USD and up to 36 months in duration.
-We will also consider projects up to \$2M and 57 months in duration if the applicant can demonstrate a 1:1 co-funding match in Years 4 and 5.
-Please note that, given the charitable purposes of the Foundation, we anticipate only supporting projects from organizations with a 501(c)3 tax status or international equivalent.
+We will also consider requests up to \$2M and 57 months in duration, if the applicant can demonstrate a 1:1 co-funding match in Years 4 and 5.
+Please note that, given the charitable purposes of the Foundation, we seek proposals from organizations that are recognized as public charities (501c3) by the IRS or international organizations with similar standing.